treyhardin/WebSynth/README.md

 This should also have live reload enabled, but it can be finicky so ya know, just refresh every now and then.

+### `Have Fun 🎉`

+Set up is pretty easy, so at this point you should be jamming on your MIDI keyboard.

 ## MIDI Configuration

 The MIDI mappings were originally set up for the [Arturia Minilab Mk II](https://www.arturia.com/products/hybrid-synths/minilab-mkii/overview) but can easily be configured for other devices.
 All core settings can be accessed via `src/components/midi-input/midi-config.js`.
 I'll probably add a MIDI configuration step in the frontend at some point but, but 🤷‍♂️.

+## Coming Soon

+Up next, I'm gonna be adding more advanced synth features such as VCO, VCA, additional filters, etc. Stay tuned.